-Wunder Mobility interviewed Agustin Guilisasti, CEO & Co-founder of Human Forest, to know how was the launching of his new e-bikes in London and how was the process of working with Wunder Mobility’s one-stop-shop.
-After a successful pilot launch in 2021, Human Forest has decided to launch, scale up and expand simultaneously.
-While they have built a strong brand with renowned partners, Human Forest has used Wunder Mobility for sourcing vehicles, logistics, support on their operations, software, hardware, and much more.
+Wunder Mobility interviewed Agustin Guilisasti, CEO & Co-founder of Human Forest, to learn more about the launch of their new e-bikes in London and how he found the process of working with Wunder Mobility’s one-stop-shop.
+After a successful pilot launch, Human Forest launched and scaled up their sharing-ready fleet in September 2021.
+They have already built a strong brand with renowned partners, and have used Wunder Mobility for the sourcing and logistics of vehicles, their software solution, and much more.

 Could you introduce yourself and Human Forest?